 It doesn’t matter which drug you try, even if it’s only once – you have to know you’re playing with fire.
 The stuff you’re smoking, sniffing or shooting up is going to hit your brain with the force of a lightning bolt.
 And even after you’ve stopped, these drugs may have scorched the delicate tissue of your brain and changed you into a monster, capable of the most horrifying acts of violence.
 From the height of ecstasy to the depths of hell.
 As quick as a flash.
 Then brain damage for the rest of your life.

-Statistics from Dr Antoinette Basson of the Youth Research Unit at UNISA found that 60% of drug addicts in the Western Cape are younger than 20 years old.
+Statistics supplied Dr Antoinette Basson of the Youth Research Unit at UNISA in 2017 found that 60% of drug addicts in the Western Cape are younger than 20 years old.